Best AR 15 Scopes 2018 – Optics Reviews & Buyer’s Guide

 - No access to iron sights

 The UTG 30mm SWAT 3-12X44 is a very popular scope and is used primarily by hunters.
-At under 200 dollars, it is considered as the best budget AR 15 scope.
+At under 200 dollars, it is one of the Best budget-friendly AR 15 scopes.
 Although small, this scope is made to the highest of standards and can be used for a variety of shooting activities.
-This scope is able to switch from 3x magnification, to 12x, making it ideal for short and long range shooting.
+This scope can switch from 3x magnification, to 12x, making it ideal for short and long-range shooting.

 A lot of scopes perform well during the first few rounds.
 But after over a hundred they can start to become inaccurate.
-Amazingly, this scope stays consistent even after several hundred fired from under it.
-This scope is also parallax free from 10 yards onwards, which help to guarantee your accuracy as you won’t need to keep search from the “sweet spot”.
+Amazingly, It stays consistent even after several hundred fired from under it.
+This scope is also parallax free from 10 yards onwards, which help to guarantee your accuracy as you won’t need to keep the search for the “sweet spot.”